vorpalnet/blade/services/proxy-block/README.md

 from a caller, so the verdict cannot be forged from outside.
 Nothing extra to configure here: the header this app already stamps is the contract.

+A passed call also carries `X-Call-Rate`, this number's per-node call rate, so the same score can weigh call velocity as behaviour even for a call that stayed under the challenge threshold.
+It is honoured under the same trust rule.

 ## Deploying

 Build and deploy it like any other SIP service.
 The WAR is `proxy-block.war`, its context root is `proxy-block`, and its SIP application name is `block`, which is the name an FSMAR `next` must use.
 On first deploy the sample lands in `_samples/proxy-block.json.SAMPLE`.
 Copy it to a live config in the Configurator, then replace the sample numbers, your own numbers, and the challenge IVR's URI.